9Katastrophes/15-466-f21-base6/README.md

 (TODO: describe the controls and (if needed) goals/strategy.)

 Sources:
-Random number generator code: https://stackoverflow.com/questions/686353/random-float-number-generation
+Random number generator code inspiration: https://stackoverflow.com/questions/686353/random-float-number-generation

 This game was built with [NEST](NEST.md).